M. Gunasekaran

-M. Gunasekaran (born 3 June 1962) is an Indian Tamil politician and has twice been elected as a Member of the Legislative Assembly of Tamil Nadu from the Manamadurai constituency.
+M. Gunasekaran (born 3 June 1962) is an Indian politician and has twice been elected as a Member of the Legislative Assembly of Tamil Nadu from the Manamadurai constituency.

 Personal life

 Gunasekaran was born in Nelmadur on 3 June 1962.
 He has a BA degree and is married with three children.

 Gunasekaran lists agriculture as his occupation.
 A study comparing sworn election affidavits for members of the Tamil Nadu Legislative Assembly who had won their seats in the 2006 elections and were standing as candidates in those of 2011 revealed that Gunasekaran had recorded the biggest percentage increase in assets.
 The increase was 3396 per cent.

 In June 2014, Gunasekaran was hospitalised, with police saying his condition was "highly critical", after being attacked by several people while talking with a group of friends in Manamadurai.
 Police said that the attack happened after a heated discussion with one of the attackers regarding property rights.